-While you may experience pain before and after hernia surgery, you will likely be asleep during surgery and will not feel any pain.
+As with many surgical procedures, you may experience pain after hernia surgery.
 In most open, laparoscopic and robotic hernia repairs, your hernia surgery will use general anesthesia during the procedure.
 General anesthesia is very safe due to precise administration.
 Your anesthesiologist will be present during the surgery and will monitor you the entire time.
+While there are some measures you can take to temporarily relieve pain, the best long-term solution to effectively treating a hernia is through surgery.

-After hernia repair surgery, you may experience mild to moderate pain for a few days.
+After hernia repair surgery, it is common to experience mild to moderate pain for a few days.
 Our surgical team recommends the following regimen to mitigate the risk of developing severe pain:

 - The patient takes Tylenol 1000mg the night before surgery before going to bed.

 - After surgery, the patient takes Tylenol 1000mg every 6 hours for the first 3 days.
 If the pain is not relieved by Tylenol and not contraindicated by ulcer disease or kidney disease, he or she can take ibuprofen 600 mg every 6 hours for pain.

 - Most patients do not need narcotic pain medication for inguinal hernias.
 Occasionally they will need narcotic pain medication for the first 2-3 days for ventral/incisional hernia repairs.

 - The patient is instructed to take the narcotic pain medication ONLY if the pain is unrelieved by Tylenol and Advil.

 Most people feel better a couple of days after surgery and significantly better within seven days.
 You may have bruising or feel pulling or mild twinges in the affected area when you move for a few weeks after surgery.

 To ensure a safe and quick recovery, surgeons with the Hernia Center of NGMC recommend you follow these guidelines: